CASP+: overview of domains [updated 2021]

 How do I prepare for the CASP+ test?

-As one of the industry’s most respected certifications, it’s possible to take your cybersecurity skills to the next level by becoming a CompTIA Advanced Security Practitioner (CASP+).
-The importance of this credential is that it is one of the few options that advanced-level professionals who are not in managerial roles have to certify their skills properly.
-This is possible, thanks to the test that has a strong focus on performance and simulations.
+Certifications can bring benefits for both the company and the employees.
+In particular, the CompTIA’s CASP+ is one of the industry’s most respected certifications and one of the few options that advanced-level professionals who are not in managerial roles have to certify their skills properly.
+This is possible, thanks to the test that has a strong focus on performance and scenario simulations.

-Professionals who earn the CASP+ certification can apply for many IT security jobs, including security engineer positions or cybersecurity architect roles, which are growing in demand across the globe, according to CyberSeek’s Interactive Map.
+Professionals who earn the CASP+ certification can apply for many IT security jobs, including security engineer positions or cybersecurity architect roles, which are growing in demand across the globe.

 - What Jobs Can I Get with CASP+ Certification?, CompTIA